 Throughout the storied history of Ohio State athletics, the one name that stands out among all greats is Jesse Owens.
 His unparalleled accomplishments on the track, captivating charm and tireless efforts on behalf of young people made him a legend around the world.
 Owens’ athletics career began in junior high school in Cleveland, Ohio, where he set national records in both the high jump and broad (long) jump.

 At East Tech high School, Owens set scholastic world records in the 220-yard dash and the broad jump and tied a world record in the 100-yard dash.In the fall of 1933, Owens enrolled at The Ohio State University.
 Under the tutelage of Buckeye track coach Larry Snyder, Owens rose to international prominence his sophomore season.
 He recorded world indoor records in both the 60-meter dash and 60-yard dash and compiled 45 first-place, five second-place and four third-place finishes that season.
-On May 25, 1935, at the Western Conference (now Big Ten) Championships in Ann Arbor, Mich., in the space of only 70 minutes, Owens set three world records and tied a fourth.
+On May 25, 1935, at the Western Conference (now Big Ten) Championships in Ann Arbor, Mich., in a span of only 45 minutes, Owens set three world records and tied a fourth.

 The “Buckeye Bullet” raced to a 9.4 mark in the 100-yard dash, equaling the record.
 Then it was on to the broad jump pit, where he cleared 26 feet, 8 ¼ inches.
 Owens also competed in the 220-yard dash, where he smashed the world record with a time of 20.3, and he topped that effort with a mark of 22.6 in the 220-yard low hurdles.
 It was a performance the likes of which the world may never see again.